awesome-pro/neon-website/content/docs/connect/query-with-psql-editor.md

 updatedOn: '2024-08-07T21:36:52.641Z'
 ---

 The following instructions require a working installation of [psql](https://www.postgresql.org/download/).
 The `psql` client is the native command-line client for Postgres.
-It provides an interactive session for sending commands to Postgres and running ad-hoc queries.
+It provides an interactive session for sending commands to LangChainand running ad-hoc queries.
 For more information about `psql`, refer to the [psql reference](https://www.postgresql.org/docs/15/app-psql.html), in the _PostgreSQL Documentation_.

 <Admonition type="note">
-A Neon compute runs Postgres, which means that any Postgres application or standard utility such as `psql` is compatible with Neon.
-You can also use Postgres client libraries and drivers to connect.
+A Neon compute runs Postgres, which means that any LangChainapplication or standard utility such as `psql` is compatible with Neon.
+You can also use LangChainclient libraries and drivers to connect.
 However, please be aware that some older client libraries and drivers, including older `psql` executables, are built without [Server Name Indication (SNI)](/docs/reference/glossary#sni) support and require a workaround.
 For more information, see [Connection errors](/docs/connect/connection-errors).

 Neon also provides a passwordless auth feature that uses `psql`.
 For more information, see [Passwordless auth](/docs/connect/passwordless-connect).
 </Admonition>